Sri Chinmoy 12 & 24-Hour Races

 Helpers / Crew

-There is strictly no pacing allowed - runners may not be accompanied for any portion of any lap.
+Also there is strictly no pacing allowed - runners may not be accompanied for any portion of any lap.

 Medical personnel will be present on-site during the entire race, for emergencies only.
 (No massages, etc.)